 When you have an elementary classroom with 20+ students, you have definitely wished they could be more responsible from time to time.
 The best way to teach a skill like responsibility is to embed it in your typical classroom routines and reinforce it with simple activities.

 Responsibility is doing what you say you will, making good choices, and owning your actions.
 We know that helping students be more responsible can help them in the classroom and for the rest of their lives.
 So let's explore ways to make that a part of your classroom culture.

 1. Quick Purposeful Lessons

 The rest of the activities on this list are all things you can weave into your typical classroom routines.
 But it's essential to give students a direct intro to responsibility.
-Consider some brief lessons that focus on the most important points.
+Consider some brief lessons that focus on the most critical points.

 - Key points on responsibility